 Website Refurbishment: Web Services

-The UF Academic Health Center (UF AHC) comprises one of the largest web structures on the University of Florida campus.
-With several hospitals, six colleges and dozens of centers, institutes and clinics, we have hundreds of web sites within the AHC.
-Making sure that they maintain quality, up-to-date information and content is a full-time job for scores of individuals within the AHC.
+UF Health comprises one of the largest web structures on the University of Florida campus.
+With several hospitals, six colleges and dozens of centers, institutes and clinics, we have hundreds of web sites within the UF Health.
+Making sure that they maintain quality, up-to-date information and content is a full-time job for scores of individuals within the UF Health.

 Like a physical structure, web sites sometimes need a little bit of TLC: minor repairs needs to be made, areas need redecorating or repurposing, and additions have to be considered, planned for and built.
 Web Services works with content providers to make these remodeling projects quicker, easier, and a little less stressful.

-Web Services works with UF AHC units to migrate their legacy HTML websites and older WordPress websites into the new official UF&Shands theme.
+Web Services works with UF Health units to migrate their legacy HTML websites and older WordPress websites into the official UF Health theme.

 - For departments using the Orange & Blue template, the transfer can take as little as 15 minutes, depending on the complexity of your site.